 A new service enables you to process your license on Saturday, The County Clerk’s office is now available each Saturday at the Kearny Mesa Branch Office from 9:00am to 3:00pm.
 And, in addition to obtaining your marriage license, you may also have a Deputy Marriage Commissioner perform a civil ceremony for you for the nominal fee of $50.
 (This is in addition to your marriage license fee).
 Another great service available in San Diego and Kearny Mesa locations only, is the ability to broadcast your wedding on the website for guests unable to attend so they can still share your special day.
 There is a nominal fee of $25.00.
 The Recorder/County Clerk’s website is www.sdarcc.com.

-DOCUMENTS AND FEES In addition to completing the application, you must also show a valid photo identifcation card or passport.
+In addition to completing the application, you must also show a valid photo identification card or passport.
 The document must show your date of birth and your full legal name (no abbreviations or initials).
 A copy of your birth certificate is also handy to take along, but is not required.
 Marriage license fees for San Diego County are currently $50.

 Five locations of the Recorder/County Clerk’s office that process marriage licenses are open from 8:00am to 5:00pm, Monday through Friday.